jhbastek/VideoMetamaterials/README.md

 To experiment with different setups simply change the user input in `main.py`.
 Here you can adjust the number of generated samples per conditioning, change the guidance scaling `w` or also train denoising models from scratch based on the hyperparameters defined in `model.yaml` (including the option to log to [Weights & Biases](https://wandb.ai)).

 For further information, please first refer to the [publication](https://www.nature.com/articles/s42256-023-00762-x), the [Supplementary Information](https://www.nature.com/articles/s42256-023-00762-x#Sec18) or reach out to [Jan-Hendrik Bastek](mailto:jbastek@ethz.ch).
+If you are interested in the Abaqus scripts, please also reach out to [Jan-Hendrik Bastek](mailto:jbastek@ethz.ch).

 ## Dependencies